-Notice how every advertisement now starts with “We are here for you…” followed by tug-at-your-heartstring b-roll, slow music, and sad faces….
-Every email starts with “Hope you’re healthy” or “Crazy times!” or “In this uncertain climate…” It’s all starting to look and sound the same.
+Notice how coronavirus ads all start with “We are here for you…” followed by tug-at-your-heartstring b-roll, slow music, and sad faces….
+Every email starts with “Hope you’re healthy” or “Crazy times!” or “In these uncertain times…” It’s all starting to look and sound the same.
 Are your ads making your audience uncomfortable or excited?

 Last month was the month of empathy.
 Now, more than ever – it’s about value.

-People are loyal and safe with familiarity but with the right tools, your advertising campaigns can flourish and attract new consumers.
+Your online business highly depends on how you promote your services, and products.
+So, using only one type of emotion in ads to activate customers’ cultural mindset might not be enough in such circumstances.
+You have to speak their emotional language to attract the attention of potential customers.
+People are loyal and safe with familiarity, but with the right tools, your advertising campaigns can flourish and attract new consumers.
 Bidtellect’s in-house creative team, [b]+studio has been testing and measuring the shift in creative in real-time.
 Here’s what’s working this week.

-Polish up with this new set of best practices:
+Polish up with this new set of best practices for your coronavirus ads to bring hope and value:

 1. Reposition your creative with witty and trendy adjectives; use abbreviations such as “WFH” or “QuaranQueen” to make light of the situation (tactfully, of course).
 There are ways to remind us of our current situation without making us sad about it.